Maternal Mental Health Screen

 Just like everyone else, caregivers can experience mental health concerns.
 Caregivers’ mental health concerns, whether in their past or present, can impact their young child(ren) in a number of ways.
 This fact sheet discusses general mental health concerns.
 For information about maternal mental health and its impact on children, please refer to the fact sheet entitled Postpartum Depression and Mental Health Concerns.

-Resiliency and Young Children: Empathy
+Resiliency and Young Children: Causal Analysis

 Fact Sheet, 2013

 People who are resilient have three main abilities: relax, reflect, and respond.
 These abilities can be further broken down into seven resiliency skills.
 Each skill forms the basis on which others can be built.
 The seven skills are emotional regulation, impulse control, causal analysis, empathy, realistic optimism, self-efficacy, and reaching out.
-This fact sheet focuses on practical ways that caregivers and frontline workers can help children build skills in the area of empathy.
+This fact sheet focuses on practical ways that caregivers and frontline workers can help children build skills in the area of causal analysis.